Black Garlic: What It Is, How to Make It + Recipes

 I used an Instant Pot (not so instant for this recipe) for this demonstration, but you’ll have equal success with any other equipment mentioned.

-I recommend setting up your Instant Pot, slow cooker, rice cooker, or food fermenter in a well-ventilated outdoor space (that’s covered from the elements), a garage, or a separate room that can be closed off from the rest of the house.
+Set up your Instant Pot, slow cooker, rice cooker, or food fermenter in a well-ventilated space — a covered outdoor area, garage, or a room you can close off from the rest of the house.
+Trust me on this one.

-If you’re very sensitive to strong odors, be sure to set up your equipment outside or in a well ventilated garage.
+If you’re sensitive to strong odors, outside or a well-ventilated garage is your best bet.

 foil wrapped bulbs.

-Making black garlic is easy; it’s just a matter of time and patience.
+Making it is easy; it’s just a matter of time and patience.

 Because it’s such a long process, I recommend making a big batch so you’ve got plenty for yourself and to give as gifts to all your foodie friends and relatives.

-I made 16 heads of garlic for this batch.
-You can do more or less, depending on how much you need, but if I’m fermenting one head of garlic, it makes sense to make a big batch.
+I made 16 heads for this batch.
+You can do more or less, depending on how much you need, but if I’m fermenting one head, it makes sense to make a big batch.
 The aromas are just as potent with one as they are with many.

-How to make fermented garlic in the Instant Pot
+How to Make Black Garlic in the Instant Pot

-2. Then wrap the bulbs in two layers of tin foil.
+2. Wrap each plastic-wrapped bulb in two layers of tin foil.

-3. Place a rack in the Instant Pot to elevate the garlic off the container’s bottom.
+3. Place a rack in the bottom of the Instant Pot to elevate the garlic off the surface.

 How to know when black garlic is done